 When it was common practice to make applejack in New England by leaving barrels of cider to freeze in the winter and pulling off the ice, they managed to push the alcohol content up to between 25 and 40 percent but it was harder work than distilling, as well as causing ‘apple palsy’.
 The practice more or less died out, and these days commercial applejack is made by adding spirit to apple brandy in order to ‘jack’ up the alcohol content.
 Cheating, really.
 But there are worse things.

-The Swedish alcopop factory Kopparberg produces a fruit-flavoured cider sorbet that is frozen in a plastic pouch and drunk like a slushie.
+Back to the Swedish alcopop factory Kopparberg, which produces a fruit-flavoured cider sorbet that is frozen in a plastic pouch and drunk like a slushie.
 It is supposed to have been conceived as an April fools’ joke.
 At 4% ABV and tinged with strawberry and lime-flavoured flavouring it is clearly not intended for the mature palate.